 The CRPO was proclaimed on April 1st, 2015

-The controlled act of psychotherapy has not yet been proclaimed.
+The controlled act of psychotherapy has not yet been proclaimed, although it is expected it will be by 2018.

 If you are currently practicing as an ExAT and plan to continue your practice and/or promote your services after the proclamation date, you will be required to join the CRPO registration process through the ‘grandparenting’ or ‘regular applicant’ route.